Henry Cohen (politician): Politician and public life

 At a by-election in May 1921, Cohen was elected to the Victorian Legislative Council for Melbourne Province as a Nationalist.
 He was a minister without portfolio from 1923 to 1924, Minister of Public Works and Mines from March to July 1924, Attorney-General and Solicitor-General in July 1924, Minister of Public Instruction from 1928 to 1929, and Minister of Water Supply and Electrical Undertakings from March to April 1935.
 He was the unofficial leader of the Nationalist Party in the Legislative Council from 1922 to 1923, 1924 to 1929, and 1935 to 1937.
 In 1937 he contested Higinbotham Province but lost to James Kennedy.

 Cohen was a trustee of the Melbourne Exhibition for twenty years from February 1922.
 Active in welfare movements during the Depression, he was a member of the Slum Abolition Council and the Big Brother Movement and was president of the Children's Welfare Association.
-Cohen was a foundation member of the Old Scotch Collegians' Club and was president of the Association in 1921-1922.
+Cohen was a foundation member of the Old Scotch Collegians' Club and was president of the Association in 1921–1922.

-Death

-He died in Armadale on 20 December 1942.